hapijs/accept/README.md

 var encoding = Accept.encoding("gZip, deflate, sdch", ["gzip"]); // encoding === "gzip"
 ```

-If you supply a preferences array, and no match if found, `encoding()` will return an empty string, rather than an encoding from the header.
+If you supply a preferences array, and no match is found, `encoding()` will return an empty string, rather than an encoding from the header.

 ```
 var encoding = Accept.encoding("gZip", ["deflate"]); // encoding === ""